Faculty and Staff

 The University of Guelph requires all master's students have successfully completed an undergraduate degree/baccalaureate, in an honour's program or the equivalent, from a recognized university and a minimum B- average in your last two years of full-time equivalent study.
 Your GPA is calculated using your last two full years of education.
 The eligibility requirements, including the minimum GPA standards, are set to ensure that incoming students are prepared to succeed in the program.

-In addition to the affiliated department* requirements, you must have a research Statement and, ultimately, the thesis with a fundamental or applied AI component.
+In addition to the affiliated department* requirements, you must have a Research Statement and, ultimately, the thesis with a fundamental or applied AI component to be eligible for the CSAI specialization.
 You should also have prior knowledge of probability and statistics, calculus, linear algebra, data structures and algorithms, as can be found in undergraduate courses such as STAT*2120, MATH*1210, ENGG*1500 and CIS*2520.
-Programing experience, specifically Python, is considered an asset; self-taught is acceptable.
+Programming experience, specifically Python, is considered an asset; self-taught is acceptable.

 Do I need to find a supervisor or advisor for this program?